 - Look for the lock: Make sure you’re shopping on a secure website, especially when it’s time to enter your card number.
 Look for the lock icon in your browser and pay attention to any security warnings that pop up.

 - Monitor your account: It’s always a good idea to keep tabs on your money, and it’s especially important if you’re sharing account information online.
-Check on your accounts regularly (once per month is a bare minimum — more often is better).
+Check your accounts regularly (once per month is a bare minimum — more often is better).
 Set up alerts in your account so you know when money goes out.

 - Use secure connections: Mobile devices and free Wi-Fi make it easy to get things done.
 But you never know how secure a public hotspot is.
 If you’re going to access financial accounts or punch in card numbers, save those tasks for when you’re at home or work and you know your traffic is safe.